vasilakisfil/Introspected-REST/README.md

 > Roy Fielding
 >

-## 6. Data, metadata and hypermedia
-Here we will give some definitions over hypermedia and metadata terms that could sound a bit confusing.

-### 6.1.
-Data
-Data is the main variables of a resource, at a given state.

-### 6.2.
-Hypermedia
-Originally the hypermedia term was mostly used for linked data.
-However eventually it also includes information for interaction and resource manipilation.

-Hypermedia could be dynamic or static, regardless they are not considered part of the response data.

-#### 6.2.1.
-Links
-Links of related resources are, URIs that point to a specific location, usually following the same Media Type.
-#### 6.2.2.
-Actions
-Actions are links along with information for manipulating a resource.
-Although CRUD are the most popular actions of a resource, the beauty with REST is that actions can go beyond plain CRUD.
-In fact, you can define any type of action or meta-action of your internal resource, through the representation that you expose.
-As a result, actions of a resource could be quite complex or simple depending on the needs and decisions of the API designer.
-In any case, actions should also describe any relevant information for the client to perform it, unless the Media Type itself describe those details.

-### 6.3.
-Metadata
-If hypermedia is links and actions, then what is metadata ?

-Metadata are data that describe the data or the hypermedia.
-These metadata could be static for a resource, an endpoint or dynamic and volatile, determined by the parameters of the request and the state of the resource at that given time.

-Inappropriately, object-specific, dynamic metadata are also considered part of the object's data, like pagination information.

 ## 6. REST applied in a modern API
 When engineering a REST API, there are 2 approaches:
 * design a specialized, usually UI-driven, API: the resources and their browsability is tightly coupled with the specific application that was built for